ManuDev9/body-nodes-host/raspberry/pythonlib_wifi/README.md

 Run:

-  python3 WifiBodynodesHost.py
+  python3 BnWifiBodynodesHost.py

-It wild run a test program to check the main functionalities.
-Have a look at the code to see what happens and how to interact with the Bodynodes objects
+It will run a basic test host to check the main functionalities.
+Have a look at the code to see what happens and how to interact with the Bodynodes Sensors via Wifi